Feb 20, 2018

 SIMON: When did you speak with the FBI?

-ANNE-MARIE MARGARET THOMAS: Oh they came to my house.
+ANNE-MARIE MARGARET THOMAS: Oh, they came to my house.

-SIMON: Oh how long ago?
+SIMON: Yeah, how long ago?

 ANNE-MARIE MARGARET THOMAS: Last week.